 Speaking from experience, I can struggle to hear criticism, which isn’t how it should be.
 Criticism is a fact of life, and it can be used as a way to grow as a person.
 However, how that criticism is delivered is also important (for more on that, check out my article ‘The Hard Truth About Eating The Criticism Sandwich‘).

 If you find it difficult to hear even trivial criticism, or you see any kind of disagreement with your point of view as being a slight against you in some way, then perfectionism is ruining your wellbeing.
 My partner struggles with this latter issue.
 Any time we don’t agree on something, even something that isn’t about us, they see it as an argument.
-The reality is, we’re two individuals who have similar views on the world because they’re not carbon copies.
+The reality is, that we’re two individuals who have similar views on the world because they’re not carbon copies.

 Won’t accept a task is finished

 This is one that recently came up with a client of mine.
 Simply put, when you have perfectionist tendencies, you often have high standards, which can be fine until they’re not.
 One way in which this can rob you of your wellbeing is that you can’t accept that a task is complete until it’s met your high standards.
-This can mean you’ll keep trying to reach that high standard before accepting the task is complete.
-But it can also mean that you’ll fall out with someone if they haven’t completed a task to your high standards, which can put a strain on a relationship.

 Advertisements